 - Growth is ignited when there is a movement in the deals space from disordered to ordered /honoured deals.

-- A commitment to the ordered deals that bring about acceleration is more likely in dominant party political settlements than competitive settlements.
-This is because strong political leadership allows for the likelihood of deals to be honoured (ordered deals)
+- A commitment to the ordered deals that bring about acceleration is more likely in dominant party political settlements than in competitive settlements.
+This is because strong political leadership allows for the likelihood of deals to be honoured (ordered deals).

 The greater the strength of domestic and exporting firms that operate in competitive markets, the more likely that state capability will be built for better enforcement and there will be a move to open deals.